cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 6. As a first task add your avatar by clicking on 'My robot' and then clicking on the top box (at the bottom end you will see a box enabled to upload the image).
 Likewise once the image is added it will ask to publish your first tweet.
 7. When both avatar is added and you are done with the first tweet you will some Karma being populated for you. (click on avatar link to see this).

-More articles to follow explain the next steps of exploration. >>|
+More articles to follow explaining the next steps of exploration. >>|

 ---